CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning

-Here we develop CORA, a 3D vision foundation model for comprehensive cardiovascular risk assessment, designed to overcome these fundamental limitations through two conceptually distinct innovations.
-First, in place of generic anatomical reconstruction, CORA employs a synthesis-driven self-supervised paradigm: an anatomy-guided lesion synthesis engine generates realistic calcified and non-calcified plaque morphologies with controlled Hounsfield Unit distributions and inserts them into unlabeled CCTA volumes, explicitly transforming pretraining into an abnormality detection task.
-This formulation directly biases encoder representations toward clinically relevant vascular pathology rather than dominant background anatomy.
-Second, CORA replaces standard single-channel normalization with a multi-windowing input strategy that simultaneously encodes tissue characteristics across soft tissue, contrast-enhanced lumen, and calcium windows, enabling discrimination between low-attenuation non-calcified plaques and high-density calcified lesions within a single forward pass—without requiring vessel segmentation or multi-planar reformatting as preprocessing.
+Here we develop CORA, an annotation-efficient model for comprehensive CAD assessment that addresses these limitations through two complementary innovations.
+First, in place of generic anatomical reconstruction, CORA adopts a synthesis-driven self-supervised strategy: an anatomy-guided engine generates realistic calcified and non-calcified plaque morphologies with controlled Hounsfield Unit distributions and inserts them into unlabeled CCTA volumes, explicitly reframing pretraining as an abnormality-detection task.
+This biases the learned representations toward clinically relevant vascular pathology rather than dominant background anatomy.
+Second, CORA replaces single-channel normalization with a multi-windowing input that jointly encodes soft-tissue, contrast-enhanced lumen, and calcium characteristics, enabling discrimination between low-attenuation non-calcified plaques and high-density calcified lesions within a single forward pass, without vessel segmentation or multi-planar reformatting.

-We trained CORA on a large-scale cohort of 12,801 unlabeled CCTA volumes and systematically evaluated the model across multi-center datasets from nine hospitals.
-We benchmarked CORA on diagnostic tasks (coronary plaque characterization and stenosis detection) and anatomical tasks (coronary artery segmentation).
-We then extended CORA into a multimodal prognostic framework, coupling the imaging encoder with a large language model–based demographic encoder to predict 30-day major adverse cardiac events (MACE).
-We demonstrate that our CORA model outperforms carefully chosen state-of-the-art 3D foundation models across all benchmarking tasks.
-Ultimately, our results illustrate how pathology-centric pretraining establishes a highly generalizable foundation for unified anatomical assessment and long-term cardiovascular risk stratification from CCTA.
+We pretrained CORA on a large-scale cohort of 10,138 unlabeled CCTA volumes and systematically evaluated it across multi-center datasets from nine hospitals.
+We benchmarked CORA on diagnostic tasks (plaque characterization and stenosis detection) and an anatomical task (coronary artery segmentation), comparing against training from scratch and strong 3D self-supervised pretraining baselines.
+We then examined whether the learned imaging representations, combined with structured clinical variables, support near-term MACE risk stratification.
+Across all evaluated tasks, CORA outperformed competing pretraining strategies, with the largest margins observed on external multi-center cohorts.
+Our results show how pathology-centric, synthesis-driven pretraining provides a scalable and annotation-efficient strategy for unified coronary artery disease assessment from CCTA.